moorl/MoorlDocs/docs-source/MoorlStaging/index.en.md

 | ALL-INKL.COM - PrivatePlus | YES | |
 | ALL-INKL.COM - Premium | YES | |
 | ALL-INKL.COM - Business | YES | |

+### Profihost

+In the plug-in settings, set Hosting compatibility mode to Profihost (MariaDB) or Profihost (MySQL).
+It is important that the staging environment uses the same type of database (MySQL or MariaDB) as the live shop!